Our people

 Co-Chair

 Greg Lind recently retired from DOC after 32 years in a number of roles, the most recent being operations manager for Te Anau District, managing Fiordland National Park.
 He brings extensive experience in leading large-scale predator control programmes such as Battle for our Birds.
 In addition to this Greg has had much involvement with community groups and commercial businesses engaging in conservation, including on Rakiura/Stewart Island and in the Whakatipu basin.
-Greg has recently become a trustee of the Routeburn Dart Wildlife Trust, is an conservation advisor to the National Parks and Conservation Foundation, and is active on conservation projects around his home town of Cromwell.
+Greg was the founder of the Routeburn Dart Wildlife Trust, is a conservation advisor to the National Parks and Conservation Foundation, and is active on conservation projects around his home town of Cromwell.

 Leslie Van Gelder